-What We Do What We Don't Do 7 Design executive compensation to align pay with performance X No excessive change in control or severance payments 7 Balance short-term and long-term incentive compensation, with the majority of executive compensation being "at-risk" X No "single-trigger" cash or equity change in control benefits Use same performance bonus plan for all non-sales employees, including executives, with 100% of CEO's bonus based on pre-established corporate performance goals X No repricing of underwater stock options without prior shareholder approval 7 Establish maximum payout amount under performance bonus plan and require threshold level of achievement for payout with respect to financial metrics $\boxtimes$ No excessive perquisites Maintain share ownership guidelines (recently increased in 2018) $\boxtimes$ No tax gross ups on severance or change in control benefits 7 Provide "double-trigger" change in control benefits X No post-termination retirement or pension benefits that are not available to employees generally Prohibit hedging and pledging by executive officers and directors $\boxtimes$ No guaranteed bonuses or base salary increases 7 Have 100% independent directors on the compensation committee Hire independent compensation consultant who reports directly to the compensation committee
+What We Do What We Don't Do Design executive compensation to align pay with performance No excessive change in control or severan payments ce Balance short-term and long-term incentive compensation, with the majority of executive compensation being "at-risk" No "single-trigger" cash or equity change in control benefits Use same performance bonus plan for all non-sales employees, including executives, with 100% of CEO's bonus based on pre-established corporate performance goals No repricing of underwater stock options without prior shareholder approval Establish maximum payout amount under performance bonus plan and require threshold level of achievement for payout with respect to financial metrics Maintain share ownership guidelines No tax gross ups on severance or change control benefits n Provide "double-trigger" change in control benefits No post-termination retirement or pension benefits that are not available to employee generally 6 Prohibit hedging and pledging by executive officers and directors No guaranteed bonuses or base salary increases Have 100% independent directors on the compensation committee Hire independent compensation consultant who reports directly to the compensation committee

-2017 Pay-for-Performance Overview
+2018 Pay-for-Performance Overview

 A significant portion of target total direct compensation for our CEO and other NEOs is structured in the form of "at-risk" compensation, consisting of annual performance bonus and equity incentive awards, with the performance bonus payouts and equity award values dependent upon our company performance.
 This aligns our executives' interests with those of our shareholders for near- and long-term performance.
-Target total direct compensation for 2017, as shown below, reflects annual base salary paid, annual target performance bonus and the grant date fair value of equity awards granted during the year (as such equity awards are reported in the Summary Compensation Table).
+Target total direct compensation for 2018, as shown below, reflects annual base salary paid, annual target performance bonus, the cash signing bonus Mr. Swisher received in connection with his appointment as President and COO and the grant date fair value of equity awards granted during the year (as such equity awards are reported in the Summary Compensation Table).

-\ Numbers do not add to 100% due to rounding
+Numbers do not add to 100% due to rounding